p4lang/p4ofagent/README.md

 This builds the executable with openflow agent.
 The mininet script looks for this executable, so it needs to be built before running the mininet script.

-3. In another terminal, start Ryu like this: ryu-manager <path to file>/ [simple_switch_13.py](https://github.com/osrg/ryu/blob/master/ryu/app/simple_switch_13.py)
+3. In another terminal, start Ryu like this: ryu-manager [simple_switch_13.py](https://github.com/osrg/ryu/blob/master/ryu/app/simple_switch_13.py)

 This starts an instance of Ryu running a controller program for a single-table L2 switch.